chientranthien/my-learning/grpc/README.md

 ### gRPC Client load balancing

 - you can archived that by create a DNS to load balance or can create a custom service resolver implmenetion in code

+### gRPC Server load balancing with nginx

+- It's very easy to config nginx to load balance for grpc.
+You can config the upstream (grpc servers addresses) and the server to listen to a port.
+And that's all it need to config nginx with grpc

+### Authentication

+- Today, I've learnt that grpc can also support authentication via Authorization header.
+And Authentication must be used together with TLS/SSL